alpaka-group/llama/docs/pages/views.rst

 These record coordinates are zero-based, nested indices reflecting the nested tuple-like structure of the record dimension.

 Notice that the :cpp:`operator()` is invoked twice in the last example and that an intermediate object is needed for this to work.
-This object is a :cpp:`llama::VirtualRecord`.
+This object is a :cpp:`llama::RecordRef`.

 .. _label-virtualview: